 I discussed that and more with Lord of the Flies director Ricky Dukes, dramaturg Sara Reimers, movement director Julia Cave and the 11-strong cast: Alice Hutchinson (who plays Ralph), Tommy Carmichael (Piggy), Matt Penson (Jack), Benjamin Victor (Simon), Denis Rai, Larissa Teale, David Angland, Phoebe Stapleton, Darcy Elizabeth, Lucy Ioannou and Oliver Franks.

-Lord of the Flies runs at Greenwich Theatre until this Saturday 30 March 2019.
-It’s followed by Lazarus’ new adaptation of Salome from 14 to 25 May 2019, including a post-show Q&A on 20 May.
+Lord of the Flies runs at London’s Greenwich Theatre until this 30 March 2019.

 — Terri Paddock (@TerriPaddock) March 26, 2019